 Cocktail Sauce

-The cocktail sauce is where the magic happens, as it enhances the natural sweetness of the shrimp.
-A classic cocktail sauce includes ingredients such as:
+The sauce is where the magic happens.
+A classic cocktail sauce is made of:

 - Ketchup